 Political belief or activity

 In Australia, everyone has the right to vote for and support what they believe in.
-Your political beliefs or political activities are a protected characteristic, meaning that it is against the law for someone to treat you unfairly, discriminate against you or bully you because of your political beliefs or activity, as long as they are within the law.
+Your political beliefs or political activities are a protected characteristic, meaning that it is against the law for someone to discriminate against you, including treating you unfairly or bullying you, because of your political beliefs or activity, as long as they are within the law.

 What is political belief or activity discrimination?

-Political belief or activity discrimination is when someone discriminates against you, by bullying you or treating you unfairly, because of your political beliefs or activities, or what people think these might be.
+Political belief or activity discrimination is when someone discriminates against you, including treating you unfairly or bullying you, because of your political beliefs or activities, or what people think these might be.

 Political belief or activity means your beliefs and actions, as long as they are lawful.
 It also protects your right not to hold certain beliefs or take certain actions.